BRAZILIAN CULTURE GUIDE

 THE AMAZONIAN CULTURE

-Another example of a very different Brazil culture, is the Amazonian, well represented by the «caboclo» community.
-The caboclos are the people of the forest: rubber-tappers, fishermen, and small farmers living near the rivers’ margins – about three million people, scattered around the river and the immense rainforest.
-The Amazonian Indians have almost disappeared.
-The caboclos are, in a way, their heirs.
+The Amazonians - well represented by the caboclo community - are another different culture.
+The native caboclos work as rubber-tappers, fishermen and as small farmers living near the rivers' margins; they amount to around three million people, scattered around the river and the immense rainforest.
+The Amazonian Indians have almost disappeared, making the caboclos are, in a way, their heirs.

 The Amazon people: the caboclos